What is Local TV?

 Local TV in the UK: Where will Local TV come first?

-The frist round of local TV Licences are being handed out to broadcasters in:
+The first round of local TV Licences have been handed out to broadcasters in:

 Belfast, Birmingham, Brighton & Hove, Bristol, Cardiff, Edinburgh, Glasgow, Grimsby, Leeds, Liverpool, London, Manchester, Newcastle, Norwich, Nottingham, Oxford, Preston, Sheffield, Southampton.